ILIAS-eLearning/ILIAS/docs/configuration/secure.md

 We RECOMMEND to use the [Mozilla SSL Configuration Generator](https://ssl-config.mozilla.org/) to generate a suitable configuration and the [Qualys SSL Labs Tests](https://www.ssllabs.com/ssltest/) or the [High-Tech Bridge SSL Server Test](https://www.htbridge.com/ssl/) to check your settings.
 It is recommended, to reach a "A" rating as minimum.

+It is necessary to often revise these configuration.
+In best case, you allways use the latest "Modern" configuration.

 ### Serve security related Headers

 To improve the security of your ILIAS users you SHOULD set the following Headers:
+(this is experience based configuration set of headers, may this can differ to your configuration/ usage scenario)

 ```